-Good versus bad financial advisers
+Good versus bad financial advice

 • Good financial advisers take their time to ensure you understand concepts and strategies.